MidiZyx2abc

 Why?

 The results from MidiZyx2abc are often meant to be processed by other software immediately.
 In batch mode, this is straightforward.
 For the GUI window, the clipboard and saving functions can do everything we want, but are sometimes considered too tedious, particularly while experimenting.
-Therefore you can arrange for self-written batch files (= scripts) to be available directly from the MidiZyx2abc menu, where the current content of the text area is communicated via a temporary file passed as a parameter.
+Therefore you can arrange for self-written batch files (= scripts) that can be called directly from the MidiZyx2abc menu, whereupon the current content of the text area is communicated via a temporary file whose path is passed as a parameter.

 How do plugins work?